 Ingredients

-- Cointreau - Any orange liqueur works here.
-My favorite is Cointreau but Triple Sec is also a popular one.
+- Orange liqueur - Any orange liqueur works here.
+My favorite is Cointreau, but Triple Sec and Grand Marnier are also popular ones.

 - Lime juice - Use freshly squeezed lime juice whenever possible.

-- Blueberries - You can use both fresh or frozen blueberries for the syrup.
-I like using frozen wild blueberries because I always have them on hand and they give the syrup a very deep beautiful purple color.
+- Blueberries - The blueberry flavor in this margarita comes from homemade Blueberry Simple Syrup.
+You can use either fresh blueberries or frozen blueberries.
+I like using frozen wild blueberries because I always have them on hand, and they give the syrup a very deep, beautiful purple color.

 Step-by-Step Instructions